Decaf Digest

 Our take

 We're with Yorkshire on this.
-Tea decaffeinated with methylene chloride can be mistaken for non-decaf tea.
+Tea decaffeinated with Methylene Chloride can be mistaken for non-decaf tea.
 It tends to have a strong steep and doesn't taste like something has been added to the tea.
 It generally tastes mellower than non-decaf tea, but it still hits the spot.

 Teas decaffeinated with Methylene Chloride